ajcastineira/CommonApiBundle/README.md

 * Improved `BooleanType` for forms which are used in the RESTful context.
 * `ServerInternalErrorException` if you need to return a response with a 500 HTTP status code.
+* `DateFormatHelper` has date format for `Last-Modified-At` HTTP header.
+* `ExceptionHelperTrait` shortcut methods to throw some frequently used exceptions in controllers.

 ## Installation